wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The offense committed and the name of the arresting agency.

-Make checks payable to the Clerk of Court.
+Checks should be made payable to the Clerk of Court.
 Note that some tickets can be paid without a mandatory appearance in court.
-However, opting to pay a traffic ticket in Wisconsin is interpreted as an admission of guilt.
+However, opting to pay a traffic ticket in Wisconsin may be interpreted as an admission of guilt.
 When the court receives the payment, the ticket is closed, but a conviction is registered against the individual.
-The court reports all convictions to the Department of Transportation, which leads to the assigning of points on the offender’s driving record.
-When a driver accumulates points, it could lead to higher insurance rates or a suspension or driving privileges within the state.
+The court typically reports convictions to the Department of Transportation, which leads to the assigning of points on the offender’s driving record.
+If a driver accumulates points, it could result in higher insurance rates or the suspension of driving privileges within the state.

 Can You Pay Wisconsin Traffic Tickets Online?

 The Wisconsin Court System allows online payments on their Circuit Court Access platforms.
 Payments could be in the form of an electronic check, a Visa card, or MasterCard.
-Online transactions attract a service fee:
+Online transactions may attract the following service fees:

 • $2.50 for electronic checks